ledif/dimebox/docs/expfile.md

 Arguments
 ---
-There are two kinds of arguments in dimebox, optargs and weakargs
+There are three kinds of arguments in dimebox, optargs, pairargs and weakargs

 ####optargs
 This field allows the user to specify a matrix of arguments that will be used to create jobs.
 Example: